Flow builder

 Each layer has width and height controls in the inspector.
 Modes match flexbox / Figma semantics on both axes:

 Fill chains: A child set to Fill only grows when its parent is also Fill (or a fraction) on that axis.
 If a region should expand, set Fill on every ancestor up to the body stack.
-The builder shows a warning on the width/height control when a Fill chain is broken.
+The builder shows a warning on the width/height control when a Fill chain is broken, and offers an inline Set ancestors to Fill action that repairs the chain for you.

 Body stack: The screen body region root stack always fills the available body area — you do not need to set Fill on it for basic full-screen layouts.